Skip to main content

 Want a better idea?
 Try out pcpartpicker.com and add your exact components.

-When connecting to the Internet, the modem and router also consume electricity that needs to be accounted for.
-Like a computer, these devices will also draw more power when under a heavy load.
+When connecting your server to the Internet, the modem and router will also consume electricity.
+While this may be a lot less than a server, that power still needs to be accounted for.
+These devices will also draw more power when under a heavy load – such as streaming multiple videos.

 Graph comparison of device wattage